True friends are priceless, and yet we live in a time when people can get paid to be a friend for companionship, conversation, or coffee.

 A community manager is someone who is not only in charge of social media messaging but also in charge of engaging with customers.

-When you’re merely in charge of social media posts, you can just drop the posts and then leave it to go about composing and scheduling the next posts.
+When you’re merely in charge of social media posts, you can just drop the posts and then leave them to go about composing and scheduling the next posts.

 But a community manager doesn’t just post and leave; they monitor each post for follower comments and shares, as well as reply to the comments as a brand representative.